 The camps for nights one and two are similar and eco-friendly.
 Rubbish is carried out later and the toilets are dry composting, where sawdust helps the process.

 Everyone laughs when the very practical sign is explained: T, T and W for toilets one and two and the washroom.

-Accommodation is in twin “tents” with sturdy roofs, raised floors and foam mattresses beneath the sleeping bags and pillows (see photo).
+Our Maria Island camping accommodation is in twin “tents” with sturdy roofs, raised floors and foam mattresses beneath the sleeping bags and pillows (see photo).

 There’s a large dining tent and boardwalks join the areas, saving the environment from tramping boots.

-After lunch our group takes the 9km return bush walk to Haunted Bay.
+After lunch, our group takes the 9km return bushwalk to Haunted Bay.

 Our other guide, Sean, relates its history as a bustling whaling station from 1826-44, but it’s now home only to a colony of little penguins, of which we spot one in a burrow.

-The bay’s Devonian era rocks, pushed up about 370 million years ago, make for a dramatic seascape.
+The bay’s Devonian era rocks pushed up about 370 million years ago, make for a dramatic seascape.

-Back at camp there’s time for a swim in Riedle Bay.
+Back at camp, there’s time for a swim in Riedle Bay.
 Being on the eastern side, there are small breakers to body surf.

 Over a gourmet dinner prepared by our guides from fresh Tasmanian produce and accompanied by Tasmanian wines, the long table setting encourages people to get to know each other.

-Day 2 – Shoal Bay
+Day 2 – Bays and beaches

 More opt for a swim this morning, being the first of the “five swim challenge” that Alana sets out as a goal.

 Here too, Alana points out the headland where in 1802 François Péron, a zoologist with Nicolas Baudin’s French exploratory mission, discovered a tepee-like structure with covered bones and ashes, which he concluded was an aboriginal cremation site.

-Back at Shoal Bay it’s time for swim #2, though it’s so shallow one mightn’t exactly call it swimming.
+Back at Shoal Bay, it’s time for swim #2, though it’s so shallow one mightn’t exactly call it swimming.

 There’s an old house, a disused shearing shed and a cleared area available for camping.
 Though the wombat busily grazing says it’s his.

 Further on, lunch is at Point Lesueur, at the convict ruins that were once the Long Point Probation Station.